lingtalfi/Kamille/doc/laws/laws-widget-instance-decorator.md

 This flexibility might come handy in some situations, but for the most part it would be arguably more efficient to just have one standard error model.

-Let me propose my model, since that's my job:
+Let me propose the error model (see in models directory).

-- errorCode: a string representing the error
-- ?errorTitle: a string representing the error title if any
-- errorMessage: a string representing the error text

 So, that's it!
 You can use this model as the base error model in your applications.